vagrawal/gsoc-progress/vagrawal/progress.md

 ## 7 June

 Fixed many of the bugs involved in the model.
 Now, I can successfully build the model.
 There is still some problem for the input, and it took much of my 2-3 days to fix many small bugs in the code, and make it compile.
 Expecting to find WER of the current basic attention based model by tomorrow.

+## 8 June

+Finally got my model to work after fixing so many bugs.
+Currently, it is single layer bidirectional attention based LSTM.
+I plan to experiment with complex models now.